 She let go of him and watched him move steadily away from her.
 "Damn it, Spock.
 What do you want from me?"

-He did not answer, did his best "Woman?
+He didn't answer, did his best "Woman?
 What woman?
 I see no woman" routine.

 "Damn you," she said under her breath.
 He could probably still hear her, not that he'd let on.